hiero-ledger/hiero-did-sdk-js/packages/core/README.md

 ## References

 - [Hiero DID SDK](https://github.com/hiero-ledger/hiero-did-sdk-js) - The official repository for the Hiero DID SDK, containing the complete source code and documentation.
-- [Hedera JavaScript SDK](https://github.com/hashgraph/hedera-sdk-js) - The official Hedera JavaScript SDK, used for interacting with the Hedera network.
+- [Hiero JavaScript SDK](https://github.com/hiero-ledger/hiero-sdk-js) - The official Hiero JavaScript SDK, used for interacting with the Hedera network.